smehnaz/Black-box-Model-Inversion-Attribute-Inference/README.md

  * [How to use param files](#how-to-use-param-files)

 # Basics
 This contains the implementation of the Model Inversion Attack paper **"Are Your Sensitive Attributes Private?
 Novel Model Inversion Attribute Inference Attacks on Classification Models"**.
 The paper introduced two attacks - **CSMIA** and **LOMIA** (the later does not require confidence values from the prediction queries).
+Along with **CSMIA** and **LOMIA** this repo also contains the previous model inversion attack **FJRMIA** which was used as a baseline.
 The attacks are performed on three tabular datasets that are publicly available = **Adult**, **GSS**, and **538**.
 The goal of the attacks is to predict sensitive values missing from the query.
 Attacks are also performed in various settings -

 * Inferring a single binary sensitive attribute
 * Inferring a single multi-valued sensitive attribute